 HKHTC’s important work recently received extensive coverage in the local and international press.
 Eva Koralnik was interviewed by multiple media outlets, including Radio Television Hong Kong, the South China Morning Post, the Chinese-language Oriental Daily, the Jewish Times Asia and news outlets in Macau.
 These publications have a combined circulation of over 2 million readers, enabling a significant portion of the community in Hong Kong and Macau to become aware of Eva’s account of the results of hatred and discrimination.

-During February 13-26, the Hong Kong Holocaust and Tolerance Centre is pleased to present an acclaimed international exhibition — Spots of Light: Women in the Holocaust — a special project organized along with the University of Hong Kong and in cooperation with Yad Vashem.
+This is a special project organized along with the University of Hong Kong and in cooperation with Yad Vashem.

 In cooperation with The Commercial Press bookstore, HKHTC co-hosted an International Holocaust Remembrance Day lecture presented by Simon K. Li.
 The public lecture was well received, with most attendees in the fully booked venue staying well beyond the scheduled event closing and asking many questions about the Holocaust.